codeclinic/wp-spamfree/readme.txt

 2. As always, **activate** the plugin on your WordPress plugins page.

+3. Select desired configuration options.
+Due to popular request, I've added the option to block trackbacks and pingbacks if the user feels they are excessive.
+I'd recommend not doing this, but the choice is yours.
+If you are using WP Super Cache, it is highly recommended that you select this checkbox to ensure compatibility.

 You're done!
 Sit back and see what it feels like to live without comment spam!

 = Upgrading from Version 1.0 =